You are going to love these 5 ways to decorate with yard sales finds near you this summer. Join me if you love all things chippy and vintage.

 What is the best yard sale app?

 I am currently using the Yard Sale Treasure Map and Garage Sale Map.
-The Yard Sale Treasure Map app is $4.99 a year to access their premier features.
+The Yard Sale Treasure Map app is $4.99 a year to access its premier features.
 Which I think is well worth it if you like to yard sale.
 The Garage Sale Map is free.
-Both work well in my opinion.
+Both work well, in my opinion.

 5 Clever Ways to Decorate with Yard Sale Finds